-Various research shows that cannabis will relieve chronic pain, and one study with Dr. Mark Ware actually fine tunes their recommendation to three puffs a day.
+Various research shows that cannabis will relieve chronic pain, and one study by Dr. Mark Ware actually fine-tunes these recommendations to three puffs a day.
 His study concluded that there was medical value to the plant, despite our need for more research regarding dosage.

 After this round of research concluded, Ware believed that cannabis actually changes the way that nerves function.
 "We've shown again that cannabis is analgesic," Ware says.
 "Clearly, it has medical value."